Jakub-Ner/Auto-meetings/README.md

 # Auto-Meetings

-**Now program:**
+**What makes it useful:**

-- Searches on my mailbox for mails from my university profesors.
+- Searches on mailbox for mails with information about meetings.
-- Looks for links to Zoom Meetings.
 - Saves links and dates of meetings in JSON.
 - Saves links and dates you give as params using --add
+- looks for the closest meeting
+- joins meeting when it should and if user agreed, starts recording
--
+- runs in the background
+- can hibernate till next meeting, then hibernate till...

 - ---------------------------------------------
 *Soon program will:*

 - *Starts itself after PC turn on.*
-- *Runs in the background.*
-- *Joins meetings, when it should.*

 ## Set up for Linux (Ubuntu):